rseidita/ModificationDatacards/README.md

   To easy perform signal injection without any bias (bug in combine?) and to remove gmN in case of "many" events in control region

     python TransformGmN.py  -d   hww-19.36fb.mH125.txt

+# Transform shape datacard into cut based one

+  transform a shape based datacard into a cut based one.
+  To be performed for:
+    * check of the gain of shape analysis, w.r.t just merging
+    * easy read a simple cut based analysis, created through the shape package

+    python TransformShapeToCutBased.py  -d   hww-19.36fb.mH125.txt

 e.g.